What Do Elementary and Secondary School Education Administrator Do?

 Elementary and Secondary School Education Administrators who work in Connecticut, New Jersey, or New York, make the highest salaries.

-How much do Elementary and Secondary School Education Administrators make in different U.S. states?
+Below is a list of the median annual salaries for Elementary and Secondary School Education Administrators in different U.S. states.

 |State||Annual Mean Salary|